gunaya/gunaya/README.md

 - I’m currently learning everything
 - I'm a Web Developer, Machine Learning, and Data Science Enthusiast
 - Fresh Graduate Student with A Bachelor's Degree in Information Technology
+- Public repos for personal projects, important and client projects goes to private repos

 ### Connect with me: